 When carrying out construction work, noise and vibration are inevitably generated through the use of machines.
 We strive to minimise disturbances to nearby residents and establish a communication channel to address their concerns.
-For example, we control the noise generated from piling by adopting non-percussive piling techniques such as prebore, vibratory hammers or hydraulic hammer for driving piles.
-We use coring method to remove reinforced concrete wall due to design change instead of traditional hacking method.
-We also take other measures like using low-noise equipment and setting up noise barrier to reduce adverse noise impact.
-We strictly adhere to the restricted hours of operations stipulated in the construction noise permit.
+For example, we control the noise generated from piling by adopting non-percussive piling techniques such as prebore, vibratory hammers or hydraulic hammers for driving piles.
+We use the coring method to remove reinforced concrete walls due to design change instead of the traditional hacking method.
+We also take other measures like using low-noise equipment and setting up noise barriers to reduce adverse noise impact.
+We strictly adhere to the restricted hours of operation stipulated in the construction noise permit.
 However, we may still receive complaints from nearby residents regarding disturbances caused by our running machines.
-Under such circumstances, we work with the relevant authorities and the person making complaint with the aim to take immediate responsive actions to mitigate the disturbances caused.
+Under such circumstances, we work with the relevant authorities and the person making the complaint with the aim of taking immediate responsive actions to mitigate the disturbances caused.